prawarpoudel/Intro-To-Algorithms/readme.md

 	print(myList)
 ```

-### MergeSort
+### IV:

-Mergesort works in the concept that we already have sorted lists or arrays, and our task is to merge these two arrays into one.
+**Mergesort** works in the concept that we already have sorted lists or arrays, and our task is to merge these two arrays into one.
 How to find these two in a completely unsorted list of numbers the tricky part here.
 So the algorithm goes down to dividing the array so that we have a single element in each individual list, merge two of them, and merge two such obtained arrays and so on until we operate with all of them.

 ```python
 import random